-When considering environmental sustainability, Council will give preference to goods, services and works that will advance the use of resources having higher recycled or reused content and which are responsibly sourced.
-A whole life cycle cost consideration will also be given to these products in terms of the impact on the environment throughout its entire life cycle.
+When considering the environmental, local & social sustainability, Council will consider opportunities to improve local employment, increase participation from disadvantaged community's and will give preference to goods, services and works that meet the required specification levels and use recycled or reusable resources and are responsibly sourced.
+Consideration will also be given to the environmental impact over the life cycle of the products.

-Other considerations include compliance with legislative requirements, and the following purchasing and Tendering guidelines and procedures.
+Other considerations include compliance with legislation and the purchasing and tendering guidelines and procedures.